ryo4432/augui/README.md

 ## feature

-- display the auv Lat-Lon postion on the map
+- display the auv Lat-Lon postion and direction on the map. (using the topic values of subscribed Odometry and NavSatFix type)
-- display the time series graph of auv depth/altitude
+- display the time series graph of auv depth/altitude. (using the topic values of subscribed Odometry and Float64 type)
-- display the hardware power on/off status
+- display the hardware power on/off status. (using the topic value of subscribed Bool type)
-- switch the hardware power on/off status
+- switch the hardware power on/off status. (using the response value of std_srvs/srv/SetBool type service)
-- (under development)operation region for auv(blue rectangle) and overlapping something icon on the map
+- operation region for auv(blue rectangle). (using the response value of rcl_interfaces/srv/GetParameters type service)
+- display the waypoint route. (using the response value of the waypoint information taking service)
+- publish /cmd_vel from joystick controller value.

 ## environment